cemulate/mynoteserver/README.md

     Among other things, you can use this file to configure MathJax and add macros.
     An [example of such a file](https://docs.mathjax.org/en/latest/input/tex/macros.html) is in the MathJax docs.
         * Press `ctrl-alt-m` add a new MathJax macro definition to the bottom of your `mathjax-config.js` file; a reload is required before it takes effect on the page.
+    * Snippet completion is automatically supported for all builtin TeX macros as well as user macros (see below for more).
 * Notes are stored as _plain markdown files_ in a single directory with _one_ level of hierarchy: `collection/name`.
 * Insert drawings/figures instantly with a button or `ctrl-space`
     * Or `ctrl-v` to insert (and sketch on) an image from the clipboard.